andrewcbancroft/datadaylife-blog/_posts/create-hdinsight-hadoop-cluster-azure-powershell.md

 # Create Storage
 Hadoop clusters need a storage area that they can use to store files and do processing.
 For temporary clusters use on-the-fly, I like to create a new storage account in the newly-created resource group.
 Alternatively, you can use an existing storage account.

-What do you need in PowerShell to create and/or use storage?
+What do you need in order to create and/or use storage in PowerShell?

 * A **storage account**.
 You can use an existing one, or create a new one just for this temporary-use cluster.
 What do you need in order to create a new storage account?
   * A **name** for the storage account